-The following provides a short description of the Project as provided in the Referral (2015/7467) to the Commonwealth government under the Environmental Protection Biodiversity Conservation Act 1999.
-The proposed project is located at the Port of Abbot Point, approximately 25 km north of Bowen on the North Queensland Coast (Figure 1-1) and involves:
+The following provides a short description of the Project as provided in the Referral (2015/7467).

+The proposed project is located at the Port of Abbot Point, approximately 25 km north of Bowen on the North Queensland Coast (Figure 1-1).
+The proposed action involves:

-- Construction of an onshore dredged material containment pond (DMCP) within the area previously allocated for the development of Terminal 2 (T2) - Capital dredging of approximately 1.1 million m3 in situ (Mm3) of previously undisturbed seabed for new berth pockets and ship apron areas required to support the development of Terminal 0 (T0) - Relocation of the dredged material to DMCP and offshore discharge of return water - Ongoing management of the dredged material including its removal, treatment and beneficial reuse within the port area and the State Development Area, where appropriate.
+- Construction of an onshore dredged material containment pond (DMCP) within the area previously allocated for the development of Terminal 2 (T2); - Capital dredging of approximately 1.1 million m3 in situ (Mm3) of previously undisturbed seabed for new berth pockets and ship apron areas required to support the development of Terminal 0 (T0); - Relocation of the dredged material to the DMCP and offshore discharge of return water; and - Ongoing management of the dredged material including its removal, treatment and beneficial reuse within the port area and the State Development Area, where appropriate.